 Whether they are trying to define sales objectives, bolster the supply chain, develop HR strategies, manage business risk, achieve sustainability goals and improve their ecological footprint, or do something else to strengthen their organizations, CXOs across the enterprise need a better view of the finance picture.
 C-suite leaders also play a key role in shaping that picture—providing the data and essential input that powers the finance function.

 Think of the chief HR officer whose team struggles daily to attract and retain the best talent, and in this context wants to bring together people analytics and finance analytics to plan training programs and address attrition —while also needing to share the latest payroll data and budget requests with Finance.
 A central platform—a connected platform—becomes essential to doing any C-level job confidently and effectively.

-With a Kinetic Enterprise approach to finance analytics, organizations can begin to give C-suite leaders the tools they need for more easily accessing, sharing, understanding, and using data.
-It’s about more than making finance the analytics engine of the organization.
-It’s about providing an end-to-end view of the enterprise and enabling every part of the organization with finance analytics.
+With a Kinetic Enterprise approach to finance analytics, organisations can begin to give C-suite leaders the tools they need for more easily accessing, sharing, understanding, and using data.
+It’s about more than making finance the analytics engine of the organisation.
+It’s about providing an end-to-end view of the enterprise and enabling every part of the organisation with finance analytics.
 And it all begins with understanding the “why” of business needs—before implementing new technologies and processes.
 It centers on questions such as: